tonyest/Prospress/readme.txt

 Well, hopefully.
 Prospress is so new, it's still in beta.
 So please only use Prospress on test sites for now.
 There will be unforeseen bugs.
 Those bugs will be fixed, but it's better they occur in a sandbox.

+= Why is Prospress here when it's beta? =

+For those who can't wait to try a game changer, this beta is for you.
+Download, install & explore what you'll soon be able to do with WordPress, but please do so on a test site.

+If you'd prefer to wait for a stable release, we've made a special [demo site](http://demo.prospress.org/auctions/) for you.
+You can register, post auctions & make bids on some priceless paintings in the safety of a Prospress.org sandbox.

 = Features =

 **Custom Post** - Prospress uses WordPress' publishing system, so it's as enjoyable to publish auctions as blog posts.